 Beer Styles using Cascade Hops

-Some popular beer styles that make use of the Cascade hop include American Ale, IPA, Porter, Barleywine, Witbier & Pale Ale.
+Some popular beer styles that make use of the Cascade hop include American Ale, IPA, Porter, Barleywine, Witbier, Pale Ale & American Pale Ales.

 Cascade is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
+It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Cascade hops in their recipes are Sierra Nevada Single Hop IPA Cascade, Anchor Liberty Ale & Deschutes Mirror Pond Ale.